-incinerators, decreasing the likelihood of conflict with the proposed Project-related technology.
-Hospital name Ninh Binh Provincial General Hospital (together with more than ten other neighboring district and communal facilities) Number of beds 400 beds in Ninh Binh Provincial General Hospital and more than 200 beds in other neighboring district and communal facilities Average occupancy rate Range of 70-300% Average number of outpatients per day for each location 300 outpatients per day for Ninh Binh Provincial General Hospital and more than 500 for other neighboring district and communal facilities Type based on hospital services Multi-profile hospital.
+Ninh Binh Provincial General Hospital (together with more than ten other neighboring district and communal facilities) 400 beds in Ninh Binh Provincial General Hospital and more than 200 beds in other neighboring district and communal facilities Range of 70-300% 300 outpatients per day for Ninh Binh Provincial General Hospital and more than 500 for other neighboring district and communal facilities Multi-profile hospital.
 Services include: diagnosis, surgery, emergency, pediatrics, X-ray, labs, etc. Other neighboring district and communal facilities provide mostly diagnosis and some simple treatment.
-Hospital type State-owned Level of hospital One provincial hospital and more than ten district and , communal facilities
+State-owned One provincial hospital and more than ten district and communal facilities

 Type and location of technologies One small simple autoclave Main facility Ninh Binh Provincial General Hospital Distances from other facilities to the main facility Within 10 km Waste treatment plans for the cluster All bio-medical waste from the cluster will be collected and treated by the autoclave in the main facility.
 None- infectious waste will be managed by the municipal authorities and disposed in the sanitary landfill.

 Model Central Facility